 A person can also be convicted of dangerous driving if they knowingly drive a vehicle which is in a dangerous condition.
 If, for example, a person drives a vehicle which has an obvious defect with the brakes that, in itself, would be enough to constitute the offence of dangerous driving.

-Dangerous, in this context, refers to danger of injury to any person and/or serious damage to property.
+Dangerous, in this context, refers to the danger of injury to any person and/or serious damage to property.
 Even if there is no actual injury or damage to property the offence can still arise if the standard of driving has the potential to cause injury or damage.

 Dangerous driving can arise in almost any circumstance and includes aggressive driving, overtaking in the face of on-coming traffic or other dangers, excessive speed for the road or conditions, racing, disregarding traffic signals or attempting to carry out other tasks while driving, such as, reading a map or using a mobile phone.
 Each case will depend on its own circumstances.
 A combination of manoeuvres which, in themselves, would not amount to dangerous driving might when taken together amount to dangerous driving, such as undertaking at excessive speed.